Steverp/usersapp/README.md

 # usersapp
-This is a small project to manage operations with a users table
+This is a basic app to create, read and update users